phantomVK/phantomvk.github.io/_drafts/2018-07-15-ReentrantLock.markdown

 }

 /**
- * Returns an estimate of the number of threads waiting to
+ * Returns an estimate of the number of threads waiting to acquire
- * acquire this lock.
+ * this lock.
 The value is only an estimate because the number of
  * threads may change dynamically while this method traverses
  * internal data structures.
 This method is designed for use in
- * monitoring of the system state, not for synchronization
+ * monitoring system state, not for synchronization control.
- * control.
  *
  * @return the estimated number of threads waiting for this lock */